 - Reduces energy use

 - Improves air and water quality

 - Prevents loss of natural resources

 - Fights global warming

-Non sorted trash contains valuable recyclable materials.
-The trash ends up on landfills or is burned in energy plants.
-In this way natural resources are lost forever.
+Non-sorted trash contains valuable recyclable materials.
+The garbage ends up in landfills or gets burned in energy plants.
+In this way, natural resources are getting lost forever.
 To make a circular economy possible, sorting recyclables from trash is a necessity.

 Types of recycling bins

 A single bucket compartment trash can is one purpose can.
 It has one compartment and can collect household trash or recycling, such as plastic or paper.